Fallen-Breath/tweakermore/docs/document-en_us.md

 - Default value: *no hotkey*, `false`

+### disableEntityRenderInterpolationForcedSync

+Always set entity's position / angles directly, when receives position / angles update packets of creatures / vehicles

+This may resolve the issue when using carpet mod's /tick [freeze|step] command,

+that it may take up to 60gt for the entity's position / angles to be correctly displayed on the client side.

+- Category: MC Tweaks
+- Type: boolean
+- Default value: `false`

 ### disableHorizonShadingRendering

 Prevent the horizon from turning dark when you are nearby the world's bottom y